GGCL7/DeepCPP/README.md

-# Welcome to MGCL‑CAP: Masked Graph Contrastive Learning with Gated Cross‑Attention for Chemical Allergenicity Prediction
+# Welcome to DeepCPP: Integrating Multi-View Residue Graph and Protein Language Model for Cell-Penetrating Peptide Prediction via Global–Local Graph Aggregation and Cross-Attentive Fusion
-Chemical allergens are common in consumer and industrial products and can trigger hypersensitivity with important public-health and regulatory implications.
-Traditional experimental screening is time-consuming and labor-intensive, slowing discovery and risk assessment.
-Existing computational approaches often rely on hand-crafted fingerprints and shallow classifiers, which do not adequately capture molecular topology or cross-modal dependencies, limiting generalization and interpretability.
-We propose MGCL-CAP, a deep learning framework for chemical allergenicity prediction that enhances molecular representation through masked graph contrastive learning and gated cross-attention fusion.
-MGCL-CAP performs random subgraph masking within a shared GIN encoder to learn structure-invariant graph embeddings that remain robust to missing or spurious substructures.
-These embeddings are then integrated with one-dimensional molecular fingerprints via multi-head gated cross-attention to align modalities and emphasize salient chemical cues.
-Experimental results show that MGCL-CAP outperforms state-of-the-art allergenicity predictors and remains stable across reasonable hyperparameter ranges.
-Interpretability analyses highlight substructures consistent with known sensitization mechanisms, providing mechanistic insight.
-Overall, MGCL-CAP offers a reliable tool for computational assessment of chemical allergenicity, enabling efficient candidate prioritization and supporting safer formulation design while reducing experimental burden.
+Cell-penetrating peptides (CPPs) enable intracellular delivery, but large-scale experimental discovery remains costly and slow.
+Existing computational predictors often rely on handcrafted sequence descriptors or protein language-model embeddings, leaving gaps in biophysical grounding and interpretability.
+In this study, we present DeepCPP, a dual-branch framework that integrates a biophysically informed, multi-view residue graph with ESM-2 sequence embeddings.
+Specifically, the graph branch encodes sequence neighborhood and physicochemical similarity via global–local aggregation with top-$k$ subgraph focusing and gated broadcast, while the ESM branch provides context-aware representations.
+The two views are aligned and fused by cross-attention with an HSIC-based decorrelation term, and a Kolmogorov–Arnold network head enhances nonlinear separability.
+We also curate a new benchmark from CPPsite3 and adopt cluster-controlled splits to reduce leakage and enable credible generalization.
+Experimental results indicate that DeepCPP outperforms state-of-the-art CPP and peptide-function prediction methods.
+Interpretability analyses highlight charge clustering, oriented amphipathicity, and termini patterns, offering actionable guidance for rational design.
+Overall, DeepCPP provides an accurate, interpretable, and scalable pre-screening tool for CPP discovery.

 ![The workflow of this study](https://github.com/GGCL7/MGCL-CAP/blob/main/workflow.png)